marcduiker/building-a-resilient-workflow-with-durable-functions/labs/1_creating_a_function_project.md

 ## Goal

-The goal of this lab is to create a basic Function App with a Servicebus triggered function and to determine it is connected correctly and receiving detected NEO messages from the bus.
+The goal of this lab is to create a basic Function App with a Servicebus triggered function and to determine it is connected correctly and receiving detected NEO messages from the topic.

 ## Steps